 Sustainability is also about being innovative and being able to embrace new realities in the tourism business.
 For instance, we have been listed among the best European destinations several times, and have been profiled as a destination to watch out for.
 The growth resulting from increased popularity, however, comes at a price, as we can see in so many European destinations, and especially cities.

 We have, therefore, adopted a very clear vision of a boutique green country, with premium quality.
 This is something I personally believe to be of the utmost importance.
 To have a clear vision, and to get all stakeholders behind it.
 And I can say that we succeeded in this.

 Airbnb and other sharing economy businesses are putting cities and local communities to the test, often drastically limiting available rental space for locals, among other problems.
 How can DMOs help solve or alleviate this situation?

 Airbnb, which has in less than a decade become the largest provider of accommodation in the world – without owning one single bed – has changed how we travel.
 It has redefined how we look at the space around us and how we view strangers.
-This whole process and growth has, of course, not come without complications and challenges – be it legislation, effects on the housing policies in urban centres, safety, or disrupting the peace of local residents.
+This whole process and growth have, of course, not come without complications and challenges – be it legislation, effects on the housing policies in urban centres, safety, or disrupting the peace of local residents.

 The role of DMOs in the process is by all means important.
 But one cannot try to tackle this issue only as a matter of legislation or housing policy.
 It has to come as a part of sustainable destination management.